workshopdemos/devx-endevor/README.md

 ## Edit a Test Case

+Go to File Explorer (second icon in the VSCode Activity Bar)

 Open the [`TDOGGOS.cbl`](DOGGOS/COBTEST/TDOGGOS.cbl#L266) file under `DOGGOS`/`COBTEST` folder and edit the test case.

 Find `MOVE 008 TO EXPECTED_ADOPTIONS(1).` and change it to `MOVE 009 TO EXPECTED_ADOPTIONS(1).`.

+Save the file

 Code after change: